getgauge/documentation/user/advanced_readings/step_alias.md

 # Step alias

 Multiple Step names for the same implementation.
-To do this add all the [step name template](step_name_template.md) to the `[Step]` attribute.

-The number and type of parameters for all the steps names must match the number of parameters on the C# implementation.
+The number and type of parameters for all the steps names must match the number of parameters on the implementation.

 ## Use case
 There may be situations where while authoring the specs, you may want to express the same functionality in different ways in order to make the specs more readable.